 Most MLTs have an associate degree from a community or junior college, a vocational or technical school, or the Armed Forces.
 Technicians who learned their skills on the job must also meet the educational requirements and necessary semester hours of training.
 Some states also require MLTs to be licensed or registered, and many employers prefer applicants who are certified by a recognized professional association, such as AMT.
 Medical laboratory technicians can advance and become technologists through additional education and experience.

-Close attention to detail is an essential quality for MLTs, because small differences or changes in test substances or numerical readouts can be crucial to a diagnosis.
-Manual dexterity and normal color vision are also highly desirable, as well as computer skills, good analytical judgment and the ability to work under pressure.
+Employers seek medical laboratory technicians with good analytical judgment and the ability to work under pressure.
+Close attention to detail is also essential for medical laboratory technicians because small differences or changes in test substances or numerical readouts can be crucial to a diagnosis.
+Manual dexterity and normal color vision are highly desirable, and with the widespread use of automated laboratory equipment, computer skills are important.

 If you are interested in becoming cetified through AMT as an MLT visit our Medical Laboratory Technician page to determine if you are eligible.